SAP/luigi/docs/getting-started.md

 Luigi consists of two main parts:

 **Luigi Core** - refers to the "main app", in which your micro frontends (a.k.a. views) will be embedded.
 It offers some of the following configurable features:
-* [Navigation](navigation-configuration.md) - consistent user navigation created using special Luigi [parameters](navigation-parameters-reference.md).
+* [Navigation](navigation-configuration.md) - consistent user navigation created using specific Luigi [parameters](navigation-parameters-reference.md).
 * [Authorization](authorization-configuration.md) - integration with an authentication provider, allowing users to log in.
 * [Localization](i18n.md) - displaying an application in multiple languages.
-* [General settings](general-settings.md) - other settings that can be configured in Luigi, such as HTML attributes, third-party cookie settings, and more.
+* [General settings](general-settings.md) - other settings that can be configured in Luigi, such as HTML attributes, third-party cookie configuration and more.
-* [API](luigi-core-api.md) - functions to help with almost every part of your app, from navigation and authorization to adding a [search box](luigi-core-api.md#globalsearch) or configuring a light/dark [theme](luigi-core-api.md#theming).
+* [API](luigi-core-api.md) - functions to help with almost every part of your app: navigation, authorization, adding a [search box](luigi-core-api.md#globalsearch), configuring a light/dark [theme](luigi-core-api.md#theming) and others.

 **Luigi Client** - refers to Luigi options related to micro frontends:
 * [API](luigi-client-api.md)  - diverse API functions which can be used on the micro frontend side.
-* [Communication](communication.md)  - sending messages between the micro frontend and the main application.
+* [Communication](communication.md)  - sending messages between the micro frontend and the main application (Luigi Core module).

 ## Setup